iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 2. Select Outlook > Delete Account > Delete My Account From iPhone.

-3. Hit on Account present at the right top.
+3. Hit on the Account present at the top right.

 After completion of the procedure, try reestablishing the connection to begin the syncing process.